kyoto-framework/kyoto/docs/getting-started/example-with-guide.md

-# Example with guide
+# Example with Guide

-This guide is extended version of "[from scratch](from-scratch.md)" documentation and will show minimal setup with page, multiple component instances, lifecycle integration and `net/http` setup.
-This guide will rely on demo project setup, that can be found [here](https://github.com/kyoto-framework/kyoto/tree/master/examples/demo).
+This guide is an extended version of the "[From Scratch](from-scratch.md)" page and will show a minimal setup with: a page, multiple component instances, lifecycle integration and `net/http` setup.
+This guide will rely on the demo project setup found [here](https://github.com/kyoto-framework/kyoto/tree/master/examples/demo).

-## Entry point
+## Entry Point

-First, we need to setup serving basis.
+Firstly, we need to setup the serving foundations.

 ```go title="main.go"
 package main